The Sorcerer’s Apprentice

 This was our first time doing a full-fledged musical episode.
 What about “A Streetcar named Marge” you ask?
 Well, that was a show-within-a-show.
 Our characters didn’t break into song to move the story forward.
 We had done many musical theater-type songs before this episode, but this was the first that presented an entire episode in the style of a Broadway musical.

 Bonus material!
 On the day before we recorded the cast singing for “Simpsoncalifragilisticexpiala(AnnoyedGrunt)cious” my then twelve- and nine-year-old daughters had just brought home their best school report cards to date.
 I decided to take a hand-held audio cassette recorder with me to the session and ask a favor of our cast.
+I asked each of them to record a congratulatory message in character to my girls.
 They were happy to oblige.
 My daughters still get a kick out of this and they have played it for many of their friends over the years.
 Their friends think my daughters have a pretty cool dad.

 5) “Scorpio” sung by Sally Stevens; music by Alf Clausen, lyrics by Ken Keeler